char-lie-ho/COMM2216-user-document/docs/instructionSet3.md

 ## Add Emojis

-Before crafting custom emojis for your Discord server, remember these essentials: ensure dimensions are 128×128 pixels, file size doesn't surpass 256KB, and it's in _JPEG_, _PNG_, or _GIF_ format.
+Before making custom emojis for your Discord server, remember these essentials: image dimension is 128×128 pixels, file size doesn't surpass 256KB, and it's in _JPEG_, _PNG_, or _GIF_ format.
 Now, let's begin.

 1. Navigate to **"Emoji"** tab, click **"Upload Emoji"**.